akulubala/vue-product-zoomer/README.md

     pane: 'pane', // three type of pane ['pane', 'container-round', 'container']
     hoverDelay: 300, // how long after the zoomer take effect
-    namespace: 'zoomer', // add a namespace for zoomer component, useful when on page have mutiple zoomer move_by_click:false // move image by click thumb image or by mouseover
+    namespace: 'zoomer', // add a namespace for zoomer component, useful when on page have mutiple zoomer
+    move_by_click: false, // move image by click thumb image or by mouseover
     scroll_items: 5, // thumbs for scroll
     choosed_thumb_border_color: "#bbdefb", // choosed thumb border color
     scroller_button_style: "line",